 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

 To remove your name and address from the open register, make sure you tick the box on the application form we sent to you.
-If you have been automatically moved on to the new register and are not currently 'opted out' please send an e-mail to firstname.lastname@example.org with:
+If you have been automatically moved on to the new register and are not currently 'opted out' please send an e-mail with

 - your name

 - elector reference confirming your 'opt out' requirements

 We will only use the information you give us for electoral purposes.
 We will look after personal information securely and follow the Data Protection Act 2018.
 We will not give personal information about you and the other people in your household to anyone else or another organisation unless we have to by law.

 If you are unable to use the online registration process, it is still possible to apply by emailing us.
 If you have an A3 printer you can download and print a form, or you can telephone 023 8083 2245 and ask for a paper application to be sent to you.
 Completed forms should be returned in the reply paid envelope enclosed or via: